foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level2/lab7.rst

 Setup
 -----
-Before connecting an RN4020 module to a smartphone device, user may need to set up the RN4020 module as follows.
+Before connecting an RN4020 module to a smartphone device, users may need to set up the RN4020 module as follows.

 1. Configure UART which connected to RN4020 with these parameters: **Baud rate - 115200, Data bits - 8, Parity - None, Stop bits - 1**